crystal-ball/crystal-ball.github.io/README.md

-# 🔮 Crystal Ball Org
+# 🔮 Crystal Ball Fellowship

-_This repository contains documentation and shared resources for managing org packages._
+_Documentation and standards for managing fellowship projects and packages._

 ## Projects